How to Use CDN with WooCommerce

 Handle traffic spikes

 eCommerce websites often experience huge spikes during holiday seasons and while running sales promo campaigns.
-If the website is not prepared for that, it may overwhelm the server and cause downtime which is really bad for the business.
+If the website is not prepared for that, it may overwhelm the server and cause downtime which is really bad for your business.

 With a CDN in place, the overload due to the unexpected spike in traffic is distributed to CDN servers as well.

 CDNs have state of the art hosting infrastructures, so they can handle the surge in traffic efficiently.

 Warning: It does not mean that implementing CDN will enable you to handle any amount of traffic to your website.
 A CDN reduces only the bandwidth usage and server load associated with the delivery of static contents like images.

 When you visit a web page, the browser may download dozens of (sometimes more than 100) files to show the page to you.
 All that happens in the background.